inlets/inlets-pro/chart/inlets-pro-client/README.md

 If you wish to disable public access to the forwarded ports, look at the reference documentation for inlets PRO for how to bind the data-plane to a local LAN or loopback adapter.

-### Install a client for a server using cert-manager for TLS termination
+### Install a client for a server using an IngressController for TLS termination

+If you are using an IngressController for TLS termination, then you need to disable the Auto TLS feature of inlets PRO (`--set autoTLS=false`).

 Install OpenFaaS which bundles Prometheus: